centrahq/api-documentation/pages/03.fe-development/12.lowestprice/docs.md

 ### Price calculation

-Lowest price is calculated as minimal price of product attainable by using any active campaigns.
+The lowest price is calculated as the minimal price of the product attainable by using any active campaigns.

 Those prices are calculated for each valid combination of:
-- store
 - market
 - price list
-- product
 - product variant

 ### Where can the lowest price be accessed?